OWASP/Nettacker/lib/http_fuzzer/readme.md

 - `sample_event`: the template for the event that will be logged into the db
 - `message`: the message that you want to display in the terminal when success
 - `counter_message`: the message that you want to display if nothing is found
+- `target`: the target to be attacked
+- `ports`: the ports to be fuzzed
+- `default_ports`: if user doesn't supply ports, these are to be fuzzed
 - other args: `retries`, `time_sleep`, `timeout_sec`, `thread_number`, `log_in_file`, `time_sleep`, `language`,
                     `verbose_level`, `socks_proxy`, `scan_id`, `scan_cmd`, `thread_tmp_filename`